Next page for completed truck

-This is a 1931 Ford Model A pickup that I purchased from my brother-in-law Scott Gryzb.
-I drove up to New Hampshire where Scott lives and picked it up in July of 2017.
-I towed it back to Delaware on a U-Haul trailer.The day after I got back I drove it over to the DMV and got it registered with no problems.
-The inspectors were more interested in seeing it then anything else as it only had to meet the standards in place when it was built and that was none.
+This is a late1931 Ford Model A closed cab pickup.
+I purchased it in New Hampshire and towed it back to Delaware on a U-Haul trailer.The following day I drove it over to the DMV for inspection and registration.
+The inspectors were more interested in looking it over than being overly concerned about what worked or what didn't work.
+It only had to meet standards established in 1931 and they were very few.

 The first thing I did was to start getting it in shape for regular driving.
-Scott had primarly used it for the occasional parade and I remember him tell me that he had only put about 30 miles on it in the last two years so it sat in a garage a great deal of the time and needed some updating.
+It had been used for the occasional parade with no highway driving and I remember being told that it had only been driven about 30 miles in the last two years.
+It sat in a garage a great deal of the time and needed some serious mechanical updating.
 One of the best ways to keep a vehicle of any age in shape is to drive it regularly.
-However, I may have gone a little overboard.
-It's now mid January of 2018 and it is still in the my garage is pieces.
-My plan is to have it ready to hit the road by Spring.

 Update on progress